gotson/komga-website/website/docs/community/podman.md

 - Run `systemctl --user daemon-reload` to generate the systemd service from the quadlet file.
 - Run `systemctl --user start komga.service` to start the container.
+- Make sure to create the folders under the Volumes section of the quadlet file before starting the container.

 ### podman quadlet files for using komf